 IWMW 2018: The Plenary Sessions

-The IWMW 2018 event featured ten plenary talks together with a plenary panel session a series of lightning talks.
+The IWMW 2018 event featured ten plenary talks together with a plenary panel session and a series of lightning talks.
 The plenary sessions were grouped into a series of themes:

 - Learning From Stories: The opening session featured two plenary talks, following the event introduction: “10 Things I Wish I’d Known Earlier (In My Career)” by Alison Kerwin, University of York and “Telling the Birkbeck Story: How Customer Journey Mapping Helped Us Develop Our New Approach To Web” by Jane Van de Ban, Birkbeck & Chris Scott, Headscape.